Manage assets

 The asset parameter supports adding images and common media file formats for audio, video and documents to a composition or entry from different sources, including the Uniform asset library, data resources, and inline linking.
 The parameter may be configured to allow for multiple assets to be selected.
 Each selection includes built-in metadata (for example, a caption).

-Existing uploaded images that are used in Image URL parameters will continue to work, but new uploads will be rejected.
+Any previously uploaded images used in Image URL parameters will continue to function normally, but you cannot upload new images through this method.

 This parameter adds inline linking to an image URL in a component.
 It supports uploading images as channel-specific, composition-specific assets.